zionsg/ZnZend/README.md

 *   Doctrine Common 2.1 and above (for use in `Zend\Form\Annotation`)

     If you downloaded Doctrine from GitHub instead of using Composer, you will need to add Doctrine to the autoloading namespaces in `init_autoloader.php` or `Module.php`.
-The same goes for any non-ZF2 modules:
+The same goes for any non-ZF2 modules.
     ```php
     // init_autoloader.php
     Zend\Loader\AutoloaderFactory::factory(array(